NAR: Existing home sales in February rose 9.5%

 Cash sales accounted for 33% of transactions in February, compared to 32% in January and 28% a year ago.

-Individual investors or second home buyers, who account for many cash sales, purchased 21% of homes in February, compared to 17% in January and 18% in February 2023.
+Individual investors or second-home buyers, who account for many cash sales, purchased 21% of homes in February, compared to 17% in January and 18% in February 2023.

-mortgage interest rates
+Mortgage interest rates

 According to Freddie Mac, the 30-year fixed-rate mortgage averaged 6.74% as of March 14.
-This is down from 6.88% the previous week but up from 6.60% a year ago.
+That's down from 6.88% the previous week but up from 6.60% a year ago.

-Sales of detached houses and apartments/co-op
+Sales of single-family homes and apartments/co-ops

-At a seasonally adjusted annual rate of 410,000 units in February, sales of existing condominiums and co-ops rose 2.5% from last month, but were down 8.9% from a year ago (450,000 units).
-The median price of existing homes was $344,000 in February, up 6.7% from a year earlier ($322,400).
+At a seasonally adjusted annual rate of 410,000 units in February, existing condominium and co-op sales rose 2.5% from the previous month, but were down 8.9% from a year ago (450,000 units).
+The median price of existing homes was $344,000 in February, up 6.7% from a year ago ($322,400).

 Regional breakdown